 Stress can exacerbate any skin condition and research has found that, especially in women, high stress levels can increase the severity of acne.
 You often can’t avoid it, but you can choose to deal with it better.
-Try yoga, breathing techniques and meditation – the Headspace app is a great place to start.
+Try yoga, breathing techniques and meditation.

 4. Don‘t wear too much make-up

-Water-based make-up is less likely to block your pores.
+Water-based make-up is less likely to block your pores and cause acne breakouts.
 Always remove make-up before bed.

 5. Drink plenty of water